openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/07-deployment-resource.md

 kubectl run --help
 ```

-This command is preferred as it accepts a number of options for helping you fill out the resource definition with additional key configuration you might need.
+This command accepts numerous options for helping you fill out the resource definition with additional key configuration you might need.

 To start to replicate the configuration for our sample application, run: